thomasabishop/100-days-of-code/log.md

 * Continued studying Gatsby.js:
     * Learned how to set up SCSS compilation.
 Fairly straightforward and did not require the specification of options within `gatsby-config.js`

+### Day 81: Sunday 8 December 2019

+* Continued with learning Gatsby plugins but found I was just copying and pasting outdated code when it came to setting up Markdown routing and compilation to HTML.
+This troubles me as I'm not exactly understanding the principles behind the code I'm implementing.
+I think a better approach will be to install a blog starter theme from Gatsby and then examine how they have set it up.
+Then I can try and reverse engineer it and understand what I am doing.

+* Practised the Duckett JS I learned yesterday.

+* Completed the first **Advent of Code** challenge.

+### Day 82: Sunday 9 December 2019

+* Started setting up the dummy Umbraco install on BDC's servers (code named *Signify* ) but ran into some trouble with the config file at root.
+Will try and find time to address this in the week.

+* Continued practising the DOM and created a function that outputs a list of `nodeNames` when fed an element.